How to Care for Your Russian Tortoise

 Because of their large, domed shells, it’s best to create a basking area for your Russian tortoise with a cluster of at least two halogen heat lamps placed on one side of the enclosure, mounted at least 8” above your tortoise’s shell to provide even heating.

 Do not use ceramic heat emitters (CHEs), heat mats, red bulbs, or blue bulbs, as these are not as effective.
+If you need additional ambient heating, a radiant heat panel (RHP) controlled via dimming thermostat is going to work best.

 What humidity levels do Russian tortoises need?